 We highly recommend reserving any equipment or shuttle services in advance.
-We accept walk-ins too, but it helps to make advanced reservations.
-We recommend reserving 1-2 weeks or more in advance in spring, and about a week in advance in summer.
+We recommend reserving 1 to 2 weeks (or more) in advance in spring, and about 1 week in advance during summer and fall.

 WHAT TO WEAR IN SPRING:

-The river is always chilly (even in late May).
+The river is always cold, even in late May.
 RENT A WETSUIT which virtually eliminates the danger of hypothermia.
-Wetsuits can be worn with additional layers of clothing (long underwear, fleece, wool, etc.).
-“There’s no such thing as bad weather, just the wrong outfit!”
+Wetsuits can be worn with additional layers of non-cotton clothing like fleece, wool, etc. “There’s no such thing as bad weather, just the wrong outfit!”

 SUMMER AND FALL BOATING:

-Most people start in Ansonia and float south to Blackwell (17 miles, or about 4.5 to 6 hours on the river).
-The shuttle pickups at Blackwell (heading back to Ansonia) are 1:00 PM, 3:00 PM, and 5:00 PM.
-Longer distances can also be arranged.
-You have to sign up for a location and time in advance before you leave to go paddling.
-There is no cell signal along the river or at the end of the canyon.
+Most people start in Ansonia and float south to Blackwell (17 miles, or about 5 to 6 hours on the river).
+The shuttle pickups at Blackwell (heading back to Ansonia) are at 2:00 PM and 5:00 PM.
+Longer distances can also be scheduled and arranged.
+Sign up for a shuttle location and time in advance before you start paddling.
+There is no cell signal along the river or at the end of the canyon in Blackwell.